Academic Support Programs

 Welcome to theTwenty-First Century Scholars Success Program

 The Twenty-first Century Success Program is a newly developed program funded by the Lumina Foundation for Education.
-The Lumina Grant had created a new position in the Tutoring Center, the Tutoring Specialist.
-This position has expanded the services of the Tutoring Center to provide support for students on a daily basis.
+The Lumina Grant had created a new position in the Student Success Center, the Tutoring Specialist.
+This position has expanded the services of the Student Success Center to provide support for students on a daily basis.
 The Tutoring Specialist supervises tutors and mentors to help students with academic developments.
 Tutors are trained to aid students in subject matter and effective learning skills while mentors assist with general guidance.
 The program offers many resources to help our Twenty-first Century students grow into a thriving career.
 These resources range from cohort groups, staff mentoring, academic surveys, academic workshops to tutorial software.
 Our mission is to help students reach their academic goals.

 To assist each scholar with meeting his or her academic and personal goals.

 To serve as a mentor, academic advisor and advocate for scholars.
 To serve as liaison between 21st Century Scholars and other academic support units To monitor the academic progress of scholars and intervene when appropriate.
 To insure that services by the college are responsive to the needs of the 21st Century Scholars and the Scholars avail themselves of these services.
 To assist with hosting campus visits for middle and high school 21st Century Scholars.